-belonging when they play and work together.
+INITIATIVE: Children have fun and gain a sense of belonging when they play and work together.
 When provided with opportunities, children enjoy doing things they could not do alone and work together to achieve a common goal.

-Children are learning an important and sometimes difficult task - balancing their own needs with those of others.
+ATTACHMENT/RELATIONSHIPS: Children are learning an important and sometimes difficult task - balancing their own needs with those of others.
 They need lots of practice to learn how to negotiate, cooperate and get along with others.
 When children use behavior that is safe and respectful of others, it helps them to build relationships.

-Children vary in their ability to use self-regulation.
-When children can practice how to navigate social situations, they can better anticipate and deal with challenges. --- -- ---
+SELF-REGULATION: Children vary in their ability to use self-regulation.
+When children can practice how to navigate social situations, they can better anticipate and deal with challenges.

-Consider the following examples taken from the DECA-P2: Cooperate with others; play well with others
+Consider the following example from the DECA Preschool: Cooperate with others; play well with others.